codeporting-translator/Docs/en/native/cs2cpp/developer-guide/codeporting-native-cs2cpp-configuration-file/codeporting-native-cs2cpp-configuration-file-structure.md

 weight: "1"
 ---

-## CodePorting.Native Cs2Cpp Configuration File Structure ##
+CodePorting.Native Cs2Cpp porting application configuration files are of plain XML format.
+This section describes the meaning of allowed elements and attributes.

-This page describes the basic structure of CodePorting.Native Cs2Cpp Configuration File.
 There is a default porter.config file supplied alongside with the porter one can refer to.

-### General structure ###
+## General structure ##

 The root node of the configuration file must be 'porter'.
 It has no attributes: